 - Fort Langley Cranberry Festival – a family-oriented event at Fort Langley celebrating the cranberry harvesting season in OCTOBER.

-- Grave Tales – two and three-hour Halloween-ish walking tour programs in the village during the last half of OCTOBER.
+- Grave Tales – two and three-hour Halloween-themed walking tour programs in the village during the last half of OCTOBER (and often in the first week of November too).

-- Heritage Holiday – Christmas-themed decorations and activities the last two weeks in DECEMBER.
+- Humbug Holidays – Christmas-themed decorations and craft activities in DECEMBER.

 See the Fort Langley Historic Site Schedule of Events for more details.